 Duvall Decker’s project, The Reserves at Gray Park, has been published in an online feature on Architizer.
 Architect and Project Manager, Shannon Gathings, AIA lead an interview discussing the inspirations, challenges, and insights in the project.
 Architizer writes, “In Greenville, like many towns in Mississippi, years of white flight increased the city footprint and lowered density.
 The Reserves at Gray Park was an opportunity to provide right-sized infill housing for Greenville’s missing middle, a shift from single-family housing to support non-traditional families, individuals living alone, and extended nuclear families.
 Duvall Decker’s challenge for the project was to repurpose an abandoned… Read more »

-The Duvall Decker team spent last Friday celebrating at the Groundbreaking Ceremony for the New US Courthouse set to start construction in Greenville, MS. It was so great to share this day with elected officials, GSA, the U.S. Courts, and the community of Greenville.
+By Matt Hickman The Architect’s Newspaper Aug.
+26, 2022 The Duvall Decker team spent last Friday celebrating at the Groundbreaking Ceremony for the New US Courthouse set to start construction in Greenville, MS. It was so great to share this day with elected officials, GSA, the U.S. Courts, and the community of Greenville.
 We are thrilled to work with partners, Steve Dumez, FAIA, at Eskew Dumez, Michael LeBoeuf, FAIA, Engineering Resource Group, Inc., Walter P. Moore, Newcomb & Boyd, W.L.
 Burle Engineers, Andropogon, M.A.+ Associates, and the late Michael Fazio Ph.D.
-The design of the US Courthouse in Greenville, Mississippi is a search for meaning and public good.
-Building… Read more »
+The design of the US Courthouse in Greenville, Mississippi… Read more »

 This fall, we are kicking off our first ever Concrete Studio night with our favorite Jackson creatives telling their story through pecha kucha.
 20 slides, 20 seconds, one perspective.
 Please join us for a drink in celebrating people, art, and creative thought right outside our studio on October 21, 2022 from 6-10 PM.
 And stay tuned for a complete lineup coming soon!